ClickHouse/ClickHouse/docs/en/sql-reference/statements/show.md

 The statement produces a result table with the following structure:
 - table - The name of the table (String)
-- non_unique - 0 if the index cannot contain duplicates, 1 otherwise (UInt8)
+- non_unique - Always `1` as ClickHouse does not support uniqueness constraints.
+(UInt8)
 - key_name - The name of the index, `PRIMARY` if the index is a primary key index (String)
 - seq_in_index - Currently unused
 - column_name - Currently unused